victorjonathanibanez/RiFNet/README.md

 **Step 2 - Training and Testing**

 Training:
 When your folder structure *raw_data* is ready with the appropriate images in the sub-folder, you can change the directory to the main folder in your terminal and then run the command 'python3 training.py'.
 The code will take your raw data and randomly splits it 5 times into training and testing data.
-In each iteration the training data will be split 5-fold into training and validation data to assess the performance (see fig. 1) for an overview on the cross validation procedure) of the model and creates folders and files as follows:
+In each iteration the training data will be split 5-fold into training and validation data to assess the performance (see figure below for an overview on the cross validation procedure) of the model and creates folders and files as follows:

 | Folders | File/s | Description |